modernish/modernish/README.md

 that both modernish itself and scripts can easily query the results of these tests.
 The all-caps IDs below are all usable with the `thisshellhas` function.
-This makes it easy for a cross-platform modernish script to write optimizations taking advantage of certain non-standard shell features, falling back to a standard method on shells without these features.
+This makes it easy for a cross-platform modernish script to write optimisations taking advantage of certain non-standard shell features, falling back to a standard method on shells without these features.
 On the other hand, if universal compatibility is not a concern for your script, it is just as easy to require certain features and exit with an error message